 - Omnichannel shoppers have a 30% higher lifetime value than those who shop using only one channel.

-- Purchase frequency is 250% higher on omnichannel vs. single channel and the average order value is 13% more per order on omnichannel vs. single channel.
+- Purchase frequency is 250% higher on omnichannel versus single channel.
+And the average order value is 13% more per order on omnichannel.

 - Customer retention rates are 90% higher for omnichannel vs. single channel.

-The core competencies brands needed to prosper are different today than they were even five years ago.
+The core competencies brands need to prosper are different today than even five years ago.

 To successfully pull off an omnichannel strategy, brands need to build muscle around these five new core competencies:

-- gaining new distribution, in both online and offline channels,
+- Gaining further distribution, both online and offline channels.